Gd4pL4E/PracticalMachineLearning/machinelearning.md

 ##Preprocessing

 All the sensor data is centered and scaled to make sure it is as close to a normal distribution as possible.
-Of course, the preprocessing used for the train set will be applied on the other data sets aswell.
+Of course, the preprocessing used for the train set will be applied on the other data sets as well.

 ```r